allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ### Creating Leaderboards
 Customize the [experiments table](../../webapp/webapp_exp_table.md) to fit your own needs, adding desired views of parameters, metrics and tags.
-It's possible to filter and sort based on parameters and metrics, so creating custom views is simple and flexible.
+You can filter and sort based on parameters and metrics, so creating custom views is simple and flexible.

 Create a dashboard for a project, presenting the latest Models and their accuracy scores, for immediate insights.